 Finette I & II

-This 'Finetta' almost certainly started its life as a 'Finette', as it shows all the features of one except the last letter of the name on the front.
+This Finetta I with Finar 43mm lens almost certainly started its life as a 'Finette', as it shows all the features of one above, except the last letter of the name on the front.
 A collector friend mentioned that after the name change from Finette to Finetta, Finette cameras that were returned for service or repair had the name badge updated.
 This is what probably happened to this example.
-It is an example of early production Finettes.

-Changes during Finette/Finetta production seen at the back of the cameras.
+Changes during Finette/Finetta production seen at the back of the cameras, with the camera back slightly pulled down to show the differences.
 Top left is the first type, with a back which could simply be pulled off, as it was only secured by a small bump on the tab near the eye piece.
 Top right still has the tab, but the securing bump is not longer there, as this model has a locking nut at the botton of the camera.
 Bottom left has the new top housing without tab.
-Also note the new shutter button and Leica-style remote release.
+Also note the change in shutter button and Leica-style remote release.
 Bottom right is a later Finetta I, with a ring around its eye piece, a ridge along the top edge of the back and a slightly different bakelite body.

-A late production example of the Finette II with adjustable aperture (rebadged as Finetta), this one has a locking knob at the bottom as well as a locking tab at the back.
+A late production example of the Finette II (rebadged as Finetta) with adjustable aperture, this one has a locking knob at the bottom as well as a locking tab at the back.

 The Finetta I entered the market in 1949.
 There appear to have been at least two models.
 The most common one had a simple fixed focus 43mm two-element lens marked Achromat Finar.
-This model was almost identical to the late production version of the Finette I above, other than a few small differences: the back of the top housing received a small ring around the eye piece and the arrow on the speed button was replaced with two dots.
+This model was almost identical to the late production version of the Finette I above, other than a few small differences: the back of the top housing received a small ring around the eye piece, the camera back received a ridge along its top edge, and the arrow on the speed button was replaced with two dots.
 The change from Finette to Finetta took place some time between body #9000 and #13000.
 Some very early Finetta I can be found without the ring around the eye piece and a speed knob with dots as well as an arrow.

 Based on body# the Finetta I appears to have been made for a long time, probably even overlapping with the Finetta IV.
 Later examples had a small grey or red dot as a marker above the speed button, no other changes appear to have been made during production of the Finetta I.